 A natural fire regime is a general classification of the role fire would play across a landscape in the absence of modern human mechanical intervention, but including the influence of aboriginal burning (Agee 1993, Brown 1995).
 Coarse-scale definitions for natural (historical) fire regimes have been developed by Hardy et al. (2001) and Schmidt et al. (2002) and interpreted for fire and fuels management by Hann and Bunnell (2001).
 The five natural (historical) fire regimes are classified based on average number of years between fires (fire frequency) combined with the severity (amount of replacement) of the fire on the dominant overstory vegetation.
-These five regimes include: I - 0-35 year frequency and low (surface fires most common) to mixed severity (less than 75% of the dominant overstory vegetation replaced); II - 0-35 year frequency and high (stand replacement) severity (greater than 75% of the dominant overstory vegetation replaced); IV - 35-100+ year frequency and high (stand replacement) severity (greater than 75% of the dominant overstory vegetation replaced); V - 200+ year frequency and high (stand replacement) severity.
+These five regimes include: I - 0-35 year frequency and low (surface fires most common) to mixed severity (less than 75% of the dominant overstory vegetation replaced); II - 0-35 year frequency and mixed severity (less than 75% of the dominant overstory vegetation replaced); IV - 35-100+ year frequency and mixed severity (less than 75% of the dominant overstory vegetation replaced); V - 200+ year frequency and high (stand replacement) severity.